eclipse-archived/ceylon-lang.org/documentation/reference/interoperability/ceylon-from-java.md

 ### Catching Ceylon exceptions

-The root of the exception hierarchy in Ceylon is `ceylon.language.Exception`, (a subclass of `java.lang.Exception` at runtime).
+The root of the exception hierarchy in Ceylon is `ceylon.language.Exception`, (a subclass of `java.lang.RuntimeException` at runtime).
 This means that pure Ceylon code can only generate unchecked exceptions.

 Impure Ceylon (that is, Ceylon code which access Java code) may throw